aschnuecker/Superlevel-sets/README.md

 # Citation
 If you make use of our code for your work we would appreciate it if you would cite the corresponding paper:

-> Camehl, A., Fok, D., & Gruber, K. (2024).
-On superlevel sets of conditional densities and multivariate quantile regression. *Journal of Econometrics*.

 ```
 @article{